18 Best Places to Visit in California During Winter

 Why Should I Plan a California Winter Getaway?

-So we’ve established it’s not always daisy dukes and bikinis on top (sorry, Katy Perry), but most of the state does indeed experience a much milder, even Mediterranean-type winter.
+So we’ve established that California is not always daisy dukes and bikinis on top (sorry, Katy Perry), but most of the state does indeed experience a much milder, even Mediterranean-type winter than the rest of the Lower 48.

 Except for the deserts found in the southernmost part of the state, it’s usually a bit rainier in the wintertime, with higher elevations areas, like the Sierra Nevadas, receiving snow.